-In respect of Notes with a minimum denomination of $\in 100,000$ (or its equivalent in any other currency), the Issuer will be entitled to redeem the Notes early if, as a result of a Tax Law Change (as defined in Condition 4 (b)), it becomes obliged to pay additional amounts pursuant to Condition 7 or it can no longer deduct payments in respect of the Notes for Belgian income tax purposes.
+If the "Prohibition of sales to consumers in Belgium" is specified as "Applicable" in the applicable Final Terms, the Issuer will be entitled to redeem the Notes early if, as a result of a Tax Law Change (as defined in Condition 4 (b)), it becomes obliged to pay additional amounts pursuant to Condition 7 or it can no longer deduct payments in respect of the Notes for Belgian income tax purposes.
 On the occurrence of any such Tax Event (as defined in Condition 4 (b)), the Issuer may at its option (but subject to certain conditions, redeem all, but not some only, of any relevant Series of Notes at the applicable Early Redemption Amount together with any accrued but unpaid interest up to (but excluding) the date fixed for redemption.